 - Federal Work Study (FWS) is awarded in varying amounts up to a maximum of $2,000 per academic year.
 The actual amount a student may earn is determined by the student’s financial need and year in school and the MC department’s budget.

 - Students may work up to 20 hours per week and may hold up to two jobs on campus during an academic year.
 Students may not earn more than the amount awarded for Federal Work Study in the student’s financial aid package.

-- During the year, current job openings are posted online through the Career Center.
+- During the year, current job openings are posted online through the MC Connect.
 Students must visit this website to view open positions.

 - To apply for a position, the student must e-mail the supervisor of the position with his/her job qualifications, why the student is interested in the position and the days and hours available to work.
 The subject line of the e-mail should be the job title.